Confiteor: Accompanying gestures and prayers

+Indulgence

+The 2004 Enchiridion Indulgentiarum granted a partial indulgence to those who pray the Confiteor in preparation for the Sacrament of Penance.

 Usage in Lutheranism

 It is Lutheran tradition for the Confiteor to be recited by the congregation at the beginning of each Divine Service.
 The following is a common text, similar to the 2010 ICEL translation:

 Most merciful God, we confess that we are by nature sinful and unclean.
 We have sinned against you in thought, word, and deed, by what we have done and by what we have left undone.
 We have not loved You with our whole heart; we have not loved our neighbors as ourselves.
 We justly deserve Your present and eternal punishment.
 For the sake of Your Son, Jesus Christ, have mercy on us.
 Forgive us, renew us, and lead us, so that we may delight in Your will and walk in Your ways to the glory of your Holy Name.
+Amen.The Confiteor is also said during the office of Compline, the final office/liturgy of the day.
+In the Lutheran Service Book, used by the Lutheran Church – Missouri Synod, it is first recited by the pastor, then repeated by the congregation.
+The Compline Confiteor is as follows:I confess to God Almighty, before the whole company of heaven and to you, my brothers and sisters, that I have sinned in thought, word, and deed by my fault, by my own fault, by my own most grievous fault; wherefore I pray God Almighty to have mercy on me, forgive me all my sins, and bring me to everlasting life.
 Amen.